formicidae-tracker/studio/docs/cldoc/api/named_values.md

 # Named values: Non-tracking timed data for Ant

-On top of the tracking data acquired with the tracking system <Ant>
+On top of the tracking data acquired with the tracking system
-can also store timed key based values.
-Keys are non-empty string, and values are <AntStaticValue>, i.e. an union of boolean, number string or <xTime>.
+<fort::myrmidon::Ant> can also store timed key based values.
+Keys are
+non-empty string, and values are <fort::myrmidon::AntStaticValue>, i.e. an union of boolean, number string or <fort::myrmidon::Time>.

 ## Defining column and their type.